ovh/docs/pages/cloud/private-cloud/extend_disk/guide.en-gb.md

 > [!primary]
 >
 > For Linux VMs, we'll use a partition utility.
 There are many available products and we do not recommend any over the others.
 Our use of [GParted LiveCD](http://gparted.sourceforge.net/livecd.php) is in no way an endorsement.
-> For creating an ISO library and mounting an ISO to a VM, refer to [How to insert an ISO image into a VM](https://docs.ovh.com/gb/en/private-cloud/connect_iso_to_vm/)
+> For creating an ISO library and mounting an ISO to a VM, refer to [How to connect an ISO image to a VM](https://docs.ovh.com/gb/en/private-cloud/connect_iso_to_vm/)

 In the vSphere interface menu, go to the `Hosts & Clusters`{.action} dashboard.